kylemcco/concert-tracker/README.md

 &gt; 1
 You have seen Andrew Bird 5 times.
 Based on your concert ratings Andew Bird ranks &#35;2 of all the artists you've seen.
 </pre></code>

+Acceptance criteria:
+1. Program prints statistics based on database data
+2. After viewing statistics the user is taken back to the main menu